levdjepko/binary-search-tree-height/README.md

-# binary-search-tree-height
+# binary-search-tree
-Find a height of a binary search tree (with inputs)
+1. Find a height of a binary search tree (with inputs)
+2. Level order traversal of BST